jorgemedra/CPPLab/README.md

 2. execute the one of these three commands:

     a.
 To build a release producto.

 ```shell
 $ cmake ../src
 ```

 	b.
 To build and activate debug info.

 ```shell
 $ cmake ../src -DUSE_DEBUG=ON
 ```

-    b.
+    c.
 To build and deactivate debug info, producing a release product.

 ```shell
 $ cmake ../src -DUSE_DEBUG=OFF